masc-ucsc/docs/docs/pyrope/14b-small_pyrope_todo.md

 ```

-Pyrope function declaration matches swift with the exception than Pyrope captures only compile time variables
+Pyrope function declaration matches Swift with the exception that Pyrope does
+not have explicit capture lists.
+Visible comptime bindings are available
-with `[var1,var2,...]` list after the generic and before the parenthesis.
+lexically inside lambdas, and the `[ ... ]` list after the generic and before
+the parenthesis is only for explicit comptime parameters.

 ```pyrope
 comb x1(a:int,b)->int { 3 }